Fees and Deposit Limits8/10

 First off, we’ll start our 2017 Betterment review by analyzing the management fees and deposit limits.
 Back in 2016, Betterment offered the distinct benefit of not imposing any transaction, trade or rebalancing fees.
 This Robo Advisor will either assess or rebalance fees according to your account balance.

-But now, this only holds true if you choose the Betterment Digital Plan.
+But now, the same holds true with the Betterment Digital Plan.

 This is basically the traditional hands-off Robo Advisor that will give advice on how to save for your retirement, saving for other financial needs (buying a new house or purchasing a new car), and choosing the best IRA.
 You get all of this with no minimum balance, and it will only cost you 0.25% of your balance each year.

 This is not bad.
-Considering the fact that the Betterment Digital Plan includes tax loss harvesting, automatic rebalancing, and tax-coordinated portfolios, this service will also allow you to sync all your external accounts, all without talking to a human financial advisor.
+Considering the fact that the Betterment Digital Plan includes tax loss harvesting, automatic rebalancing, tax-coordinated portfolios, and unlimited access to licensed financial experts, this service will also allow you to sync all your external accounts so you can get a clearer view of all your investments.

-For 2017, Betterment is now offering two additional plans: Betterment Plus and Betterment Premium.
+For 2017, Betterment is now offering a new plan: Betterment Premium.

-Betterment Premium is basically an upgraded version of Betterment Plus.
-Instead of getting just a single consultation each year, Betterment Premium will give you unlimited access to a team of licensed financial experts who will constantly monitor the changes in your investment account, even when you’re out sipping coconut water and soaking up the sun in Barbados.
+Think of Betterment Premium as an upgraded version of the Betterment Digital Plan.
+You also get unlimited access to CFP professionals who will constantly monitor the changes in your investment account, even when you’re out sipping coconut water and soaking up the sun in Barbados.

 Flexibility is a crucial aspect in our Robo Advisor reviews.
-We’ll give it to you straight: Betterment is a fully-automated investment service, but it diversified into a hands-on service by introducing Betterment Plus and Betterment Premium for 2017.
+We’ll give it to you straight: Betterment is a fully-automated investment service, but it diversified into a hands-on service by introducing Betterment Premium for 2017.

 We believe this is Betterment’s way to attract more investors, specifically the big players who demand more control and flexibility in managing their accounts.
-Although the Plus and Premium plan come at a price, it is hard to fault Betterment when it comes to flexibility per se, but we wish that a lower account minimum is required to be a part of the elite.
+Although the Premium plan comes at a price, it is hard to fault Betterment when it comes to flexibility per se, but we wish that a lower account minimum is required to be a part of the elite.

 However, kudos to Betterment for retaining the Digital plan.
 What this means is that upon signing-up and transferring your funds (and managing some early allocation decisions), the portfolio management process is taken entirely out of your hands.